Introduction

 Single Ancestry Methods

-The GenoPred pipeline currently only implements PGS methods intended for GWAS based on a single ancestral population.
+The GenoPred pipeline implements a range of PGS methods intended for GWAS based on a single ancestral population.
 When using GWAS based on mixed ancestry individuals, we suggest specifying the population that matches most individuals in the GWAS.
+See here for methods that leverage multiple GWAS from different ancestral populations.

 Table 1 provides a summary of each approach and its implementation in GenoPred.